2025–26 UEFA Europa League league phase

-The 2025–26 UEFA Europa League league phase began on 24 September 2025 and will end on 29 January 2026.
-A total of 36 teams are competing in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Europa League.
+The 2025–26 UEFA Europa League league phase began on 24 September 2025 and ended on 29 January 2026.
+A total of 36 teams competed in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Europa League.

 Aston Villa, Bologna, Brann, Go Ahead Eagles and Nottingham Forest made their debut appearances since the introduction of the group stage (although Aston Villa and Brann had previously appeared in the UEFA Cup group stage).
 Go Ahead Eagles and Nottingham Forest made their debut appearances in a major UEFA competition group or league phase.

-A total of 23 national associations are represented in the league phase.
+A total of 23 national associations were represented in the league phase.

 Format

-Each team will play eight matches, four at home and four away, against eight different opponents, with all 36 teams ranked in a single league table (known as the Swiss system).
-Teams were separated into four pots based on their 2025 UEFA club coefficients, and each team will play two teams from each of the four pots – one at home and one away.
-The top eight teams in the standings will receive a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
-Teams ranked from 25th to 36th are eliminated from European competition.
+Each team played eight matches, four at home and four away, against eight different opponents, with all 36 teams ranked in a single league table (known as the Swiss system).
+Teams were separated into four pots based on their 2025 UEFA club coefficients, and each team played two teams from each of the four pots – one at home and one away.
+The top eight teams in the standings received a bye to the round of 16.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+Teams ranked from 25th to 36th were eliminated from European competition.

 Tiebreakers

-Teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are equal on points upon completion of the league phase, the following tiebreaking criteria are applied, in the order given, to determine their rankings:
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were equal on points upon completion of the league phase, the following tiebreaking criteria were applied, in the order given, to determine their rankings:

-While the league phase is in progress, teams are ranked according to criteria 1–5 only, and if still tied, are given equal ranking and sorted alphabetically.
-Criteria 6–10 are only used after the final matches have taken place.
+While the league phase was in progress, teams were ranked according to criteria 1–5 only, and if still tied, were given equal ranking and sorted alphabetically.
+Criteria 6–10 were only used after the final matches took place.